Frequently Asked Questions: Azumo Front Light Panel

 Are these display solutions intrinsically safe?

 The simple answer is yes.
-You can build an intrinsically safe device with FLEx FLPs.
+You can build an intrinsically safe device with Azumo FLPs.

 Do you have any recommendations to mount the display into my design?